Cars That Stand the Test of Time

 Toyota Land Cruiser Today

 The current Land Cruiser retains the off-road capability of that first version — enhanced by the latest traction and stability systems.
 But Land Cruiser has become a fully-featured luxury SUV; in fact, there are no factory options — everything is standard.
 In addition to its off-road suspension and advanced 4-wheel-drive system, the 8-occupant Land Cruiser features leather seats with multistage heating, 4-zone climate control, a cooler in the center console, a high-end audio system with Toyota Entune, and several advanced safety features.
-For 2020 a special Heritage Edition of the Land Cruiser is available with unique styling and features.
+A special Heritage Edition of the Land Cruiser is available with unique styling and features; however, Toyota has announced that 2021 is the last model year in America for this legendary off-roader.

 When Chevrolet introduced the Corvette in 1953, no one could have anticipated how much of an icon this 2-seat sports car would become.
 Only a few hundred were built that first year, but the car was already special since it was the only American 2-seater on the market at the time, and it utilized a revolutionary new material called fiberglass.
 The first Corvettes were powered by a rather anemic “Blue Flame” 6-cylinder engine that produced 150 horsepower.
 Two years later the Corvette received a more powerful V8 engine — it would never be offered with a 6-cylinder powerplant again.
 Over the next several decades not only would there be seven generations of Corvette, but this now iconic sports car would have considerable racing success.